marmelab/react-admin/docs/Edit.md

 }
 ```

-As an alternative, you can cleanup empty values at the input level, using [the `parse` prop](./Inputs.md#transforming-input-value-tofrom-record).
+As an alternative, you can clean up empty values at the input level, using [the `parse` prop](./Inputs.md#transforming-input-value-tofrom-record).

 ## Adding `meta` To The DataProvider Call